abcdesktopio/docs/opsdocs/docs/about/play_sound_in_docker.md

 Then use the ```WavPlayer.js``` from Julien Bouquillon [https://github.com/revolunet/webaudio-wav-stream-player](https://github.com/revolunet/webaudio-wav-stream-player]) to read data and send to javascript ```AudioContext()```

 This Release is getting glitchy audio.
 In Chrome, the stream plays with a slight crackle.
 Read the issue [https://github.com/revolunet/webaudio-wav-stream-player/issues/10](https://github.com/revolunet/webaudio-wav-stream-player/issues/10)

+It works, uses only HTTP protocol but i can't fix the glitchy audio.
+We find another way to stream sound to web browser device, using the WebRTC stack and RTP pulseaudio.

 ## Release 2.0: Pulseaudio with a WebRTC gateway